Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Hollow Saints.md

 ## Current Events
 - [[Irlos Vale|Archdeacon Irlos 'The Forsaken' Vale]] has returned to the [[01 Campaign/01 World/08 Points of Interest/01b Secret Factions/The Hollow Saints/The Hollow Reliquary|Hollow Reliquary]] after a decade of seclusion, bearing a new revelation linked to Pre-Rising echoes.
 - [[Thessa Morrin|Sister Thessa 'The Weeping Veil' Morrin]] has begun a pilgrimage across forbidden crypts, reenacting rituals meant to awaken divine resonance.
-- A Hollow Saint cell in [[Mangagoy]] has established a reliquary beneath the Shattered Abbey, concealing relics recovered from sunken shrines.
+- A Hollow Saint cell in [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]] has established a reliquary beneath the Shattered Abbey, concealing relics recovered from sunken shrines.
 - The Daggerfall Hollow sect has resurfaced near the ruins of the Chapel of Falling Stars, prompting alerts from Deep Dark scouts.
 - The [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Lumina Guardians|Lumina Guardians]] and [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Dawnbringers of Lunara|Dawnbringers of Lunara]] have issued internal memoranda calling for the quiet dismantling of Hollow Saint networks.